 Germany in Europe

 Nowadays European policy covers all policy fields.
-To be an effective advocate of Germany’s interests in Europe, the Federal Government needs efficient policy coordination mechanisms. moreThe making of German government policy on Europe
+To be an effective advocate of Germany’s interests in Brussels, we need efficient policy coordination within the Federal Government. moreHow does the Federal Government make decisions on European policy?

 The right of the Länder to participate in EU affairs has been strengthened in both content and formal terms as a result of European integration.
 The political aim here is to compensate for their loss of domestic powers as a result of the transfer of sovereign rights to the EU by giving them the right to help formulate German EU policy. moreCooperation on EU issues with the federal states (Länder) and the Bundesrat